KarolDuracz/scratchpad/README.md

 # scratchpad
 update : 05.09.2024 : This "scratchpad" repo is theoretically closed.
 I won't be posting anything more here.
 These are just a few topics that interest me.
 Probably end of 2025 I'll be back to posting if there's something interesting finally worth sharing and developing.
+TIME TO GO TO NEXT LEVEL ...in programming skills also.
 <br /><br />
 NtQueryInformationProcess_run_example - dump.png
 ![dump](https://raw.githubusercontent.com/KarolDuracz/scratchpad/main/dump.png)